This site contains affiliate links. Please see Policies for more information.

 This post, Director Marc Forster Brings Pooh to Life in Christopher Robin, is part of an expenses paid trip with Disney.
 Some interview questions and responses have been edited to improve readability.
-You can see all of the posts about this event right here.

 Director Marc Forster’s name might not ring a bell, but his movies will: Monster’s Ball, Finding Neverland, and The Kite Runner to name a few.
 We were able to sit down with him and discuss his favorite Pooh character, symbolism in the movie, and the special Easter egg you’ll see after the film.

 Question: Which character do you like the best?